Forsby–Köping limestone cableway

-Despite its officially affirmed value as cultural heritage the cableway is being demolished starting June 26, 2013.
-The fully functioning cableway will be run one last time as carriages are removed from the track and sold for scrap.
-Cables will be removed later during the year and poles demolished towards the winter of 2013/14.
+Despite opposition from industrial heritage groups, the cableway was demolished starting 26 June 2013.
+The fully functioning cableway ran one last time as carriages were removed from the track and sold for scrap.
+Cables were removed later the same year and poles demolished towards the winter of 2013/14.
+By 2015, most of the cableway was removed, except for a segment remaining as an industrial‐heritage monument.

 Construction

 The cableway was built in 1939 by AB Nordströms Linbanor for Skånska Cement AB in concert with the construction of its Forsby limestone plant and cement factory in Köping.
 A 300 people workforce completed the installation at a pace of 2,1 km/month.
 The choice of a cableway was determined after evaluation of a number of modes of transportation, and special care was taken not to interfere with the surrounding landscape, particularly at the lake Hjälmaren strait.

-The system consists of three types of stations: Power Stations with 135 hp (101 kW) electric motors, powering one or both connecting sections.
+The system consists of three types of stations: Power stations with 135 hp (101 kW) electric motors, powering one or both connecting sections.
 Terminal stations in Forsby and Köping where the limestone was loaded/unloaded also functioned as power stations.
 Angle stations lack motors and only change the angle of the cable track by splicing together two sections powered from their respective other sides.
 Station buildings have an iron frame, wooden walls and roof constructed from asbestos cement.
 The pulling cables go in endless loops between stations, and kept taut by counterweights in towers in the power stations.
 The heavier carrying cable is divided into four runs along each section, connected by tension stations.
 These stations are comparatively small, simple structures regulating cable tension along the way.